Scottsdale Scorpion Control, Removal & Extermination

 Scorpion Control Process

 Whether you have hundreds of scorpions lingering around your home or just a single one, our scorpion control methods are effective at keeping scorpions out of your home and yard.
 First, A BEE & PEST PRO conducts a Scorpion Audit.
-This allows us to find your scorpion infestation and recommend treatment plant to solve the problem.
+This allows us to find your scorpion infestation and recommend a treatment plan to solve the problem.
 Second, we setup weekly, bi-weekly or monthly scorpion control plans to manage your scorpion population.
 Some residential and commercial properties will have many entry sources and require consistent management to keep scorpions from re-entering their property.

 Locate Scorpion Infestation:

-- Locating scorpion infestation/problem areas
+- Locating scorpion infestation, problem areas and hiding places

 - Best time to search 1-2 hours after sunset